Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 Almost always |

-Furnished vs. unfurnished – when does each make sense?
+Furnished vs. unfurnished: when does each make sense?
 From our experience since 2012, furnished living is almost always the more economical choice for stays up to 18–24 months.
-An unfurnished flat in Berlin looks cheaper on paper (typically €800–1,500 for a two-bedroom), but the true cost is much higher: furniture purchase (at least €3,000–8,000 for a basic setup), a kitchen (many Berlin apartments come without one – budget €2,000–5,000), separate electricity and internet contracts (€80–120 per month combined), a full security deposit of up to three months’ cold rent, and the time cost of weeks spent setting everything up.
-For a shorter-term stay, add furniture storage or resale costs.
-A furnished apartment through FARAWAYHOME at €1,200 and above all-inclusive eliminates every one of these variables.
+An unfurnished flat looks cheaper on paper, but the true cost is much higher: furniture purchase (at least €3,000–8,000), a kitchen (budget €2,000–5,000), separate electricity and internet contracts (€80–120 per month combined), a full security deposit of up to three months’ cold rent, and weeks spent setting everything up.
 Walk in, live, walk out.

 No SCHUFA?
-No Problem – How Newcomers Rent in Berlin Without a German Credit History
+No Problem: How Newcomers Rent in Berlin Without a German Credit History

 Berlin’s Best Neighbourhoods for Furnished Apartments

 Berlin’s political, cultural, and commercial centre.
 Between the Brandenburg Gate, Museum Island, and Hackescher Markt, you will find furnished apartments with first-rate public transport connections in every direction.
-Particularly popular with diplomats, executives, and business travellers who value short commutes to ministries, embassies, and corporate headquarters.
-Rents are among the highest in Berlin, but for tenants who consider their time the most valuable resource, the central location justifies the premium.
-A furnished studio in Mitte starts around €1,500; two-bedroom flats from €2,200.
+A furnished studio in Mitte starts around €1,500, two-bedroom flats from €2,200.

 Who Rents Furnished Apartments in Berlin?